Enthalpy: Open systems

 with $\dot m_k$ the mass flow and $\dot n_k$ the molar flow at position k respectively.
 The term dV_{k}/dt represents the rate of change of the system volume at position k that results in pV power done by the system.
 The parameter P represents all other forms of power done by the system such as shaft power, but it can also be, say, electric power produced by an electrical power plant.

 Note that the previous expression holds true only if the kinetic energy flow rate is conserved between system inlet and outlet.
 Otherwise, it has to be included in the enthalpy balance.
-During steady-state operation of a device (see Turbine, Pump, and Engine), the average dU/dt may be set equal to zero.
+During steady-state operation of a device (such as a turbine, pump, or engine), the average dU/dt may be set equal to zero.
 This yields a useful expression for the average power generation for these devices in the absence of chemical reactions: